money42002/doc.mathwallet.org/docs/en/ar.md

 ### ArConnect Compatibility

-MathWallet Arweave wallet is compatible the ArConnect API which support dapp connect / disconnect / sign transaction etc.
+MathWallet Arweave wallet is compatible with the ArConnect API which support dapp connect / disconnect / sign transaction etc.

 Details: